Nizwa Souq (2026): A Step-By-Step Guide & What to Buy

 The beautiful wooden ceiling of the West Souq — complete with its old, cleverly designed ventilation windows.

-The East Souq: Daily Essentials and Spices
+Step Five: The East Souq for Daily Essentials and Spices

 After whirling round the arms market, time to pop into the East Souq.This is a part of the market dedicated to everyday essentials.
 Spices, dried foods, incense, and practical household items are sold here week after week, making it one of the most lived-in corners of the souq.
 It’s also a good place to find authentic souvenirs, including Omani coffee cups, spices, and frankincense.